mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 **Subject:** Add a low‑lift AI support add‑on for your Shopify clients

 Hi [Agency Lead], we run a lightweight AI chat for e‑commerce that cuts repeat DMs and captures leads.
-We’ll handle setup under your brand. **Referral:** 20% of first 3 months (or white‑label).
+We'll handle setup under your brand. **Referral:** 20% of first 3 months (or white‑label).
 Want a 10‑min walkthrough this week?
 [BOOKING\_URL]

 ---